Table of Contents

 Personal Business Card Examples

-A great way of self promotion is placing an illustration of yourself in the middle of your business card.
+A great way of self promotion is placing an illustration of yourself in the middle of your graphic business card.
 It adds some spice to your business card, it would be boring without it!
-Your personal business card should reflect who you are as a person.
+Your personal business card ideas should reflect who you are as a person.

 If you want to send the message that you’re playful to whoever receives your card, you’re on the right track.
 The addition of hues of purple and blue give a sense of ambition and creativity.